 It's now a little more than 11 years since I first read Chris Mcdougall's phenomenal Born to run and started experimenting with barefoot running on the beach myself.

-It took months to (re)learn the basic running technique and unlearn the bad, acquired habits.
-In many ways a start from scratch, and it took most of a year before the pace was just roughly back to where I like it to be.
-It takes time to form good habits.
+I spent months (re)learning the basic running technique; unlearning the bad, acquired habits.
+In many ways a start from scratch and it took me most of a year before I got my pace just roughly back to where I like it to be.
+Forming good habits take time.

 If you can run as—and as often and as far as—you want, don't change anything in the way you do it. . .
 That goes without saying.
 But if the opposite is the case, it might not be completely crazy to try a new and radically different approach.